Looking for the perfect Miami Beach holiday? Me too. And I loved my stay at the Four Seasons Surfside.

 Where to stay

-I am sure it was why the Four Seasons chose Surfside (literally the town before Bal Harbour) to locate its latest addition to its Miami portfolio: the absolutely stunning Four Seasons Hotel at the Surf Club.
+I am sure it was why the Four Seasons chose Surfside (literally the town before Bal Harbour) to locate its latest addition to its Miami portfolio: the absolutely stunning Four Seasons Hotel at the Surf Club (or Four Seasons Surfside as most people call it).

-The hotel uses the original building which was The Surf Club for the main public areas – it is also home to Le Sireneuse’s restaurant first international outpost (and it is excellent).
+The Four Seasons Surfside uses the original building which was The Surf Club for the main public areas – it is also home to Le Sirenuse’s restaurant first international outpost (and it is excellent).
 We loved the vibe of the hotel – how quiet it was (on the beach or pool – the hotel has only 70-something rooms, but then has private residences in adjacent buildings) and then how lively the bar and restaurant were in the evening.

-I really can’t fault the hotel – the service was really friendly and efficient, the location was really convenient for us and the bar was brilliant.
-We went out and about for dinner but always chose to return to Le Sireneuse for drinks as it had our name written all over it.
+I really can’t fault the Four Seasons Surfside – the service was really friendly and efficient, the location was really convenient for us and the bar was brilliant.
+We went out and about for dinner but always chose to return to Le Sirenuse for drinks as it had our name written all over it.

-The rooms were really well appointed too and came with what one could call, ‘a decent view’.
+The rooms at Four Seasons Surfside were really well appointed too and came with what one could call, ‘a decent view’.
 You can see a video with a bit more detail on my Instagram.

 Where to eat and drink in and around Miami Beach